 Entex PSE Side Effects

-Note: This page contains information about the side effects of guaifenesin / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Entex PSE.
+Note: This document contains side effect information about guaifenesin / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name Entex PSE.

 For Healthcare Professionals

 Frequency not reported: Irritability, tolerance and dependence (with prolonged pseudoephedrine administration), anxiety, restlessness, insomnia, hallucinations (particularly in children), paranoid delusions, sleep disturbance[Ref]

 Frequency not reported: Hypersensitivity reactions, cross-sensitivity with other sympathomimetics[Ref]

 Frequency not reported: Skin reactions (including rash, sweating), severe skin reactions including acute generalized exanthematous pustulosis (AGEP)[Ref]

 More about Entex PSE (guaifenesin / pseudoephedrine)